Occupational Therapy

 What do you mean by social thinking?

 Social thinking is a complex skill set that allows us to interact and relate with others via our words and body language.
-Being socially competent requires the ability to interpret or act upon what we are thinking AND respond to what others might be thinking as we engage with each other within various environments and contexts.
+Being socially competent requires us to interpret or act upon what we are thinking AND respond to what others might be thinking as we engage with others within various environments and contexts.
 We express social competency by effectively taking turns, demonstrating an ability to read another’s emotions during interactions, staying on topic during a conversation (or switching topics as needed), making appropriate eye contact, and physically keeping oneself at an acceptable distance from another.
-Applying competent social thinking and social reciprocity skills inform us and others about what we and others know and think!
+Applying competent social thinking and social reciprocity skills informs us and others about what we and others know and think!

 What do you mean by sensory processing and sensory integration?